vasconcel/vasconcel/README.md

-## Software Alchemist
-I'm a Systems Analysis and Development student at UFCA (Brazil) interested about crafting user-friendly and well-engineered software solutions.
-Python and Flask are my tools of choice, allowing me to tackle challenges from automating tasks to building web applications and APIs.

 ## The Way of Python
-Python's versatility and vast ecosystem empower me to tackle real-world challenges, from automating tasks to building functional systems and APIs.
+Python's versatility and vast ecosystem fuel my interest for tackling real-world challenges.
+As a Systems Analysis and Development student at UFCA (Brazil), I leverage it to automate tasks, build functional systems, and develop APIs.
+I'm commited into designing user-friendly and well-engineered software solutions.

 ## Skills